newjersey/navigator.business.nj.gov/content/src/fundings/dep-technical-grant.md

 ---
 ## Eligibility

-- Non-profit community groups
+* Be a nonprofit community group
-- At least one member of the community group must live in the neighborhood in which the site is located
+* At least one member of the community group must live in the neighborhood in which the site is located
-- Be incorporated or in the process of incorporating
+* Be incorporated or in the process of incorporating

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }

-- Maximum of $10,000 for a single RI
+* Maximum of $10,000 for a single `Remedial Investigation (RI)|remedial-investigation`
-- Maximum of $10,000 for a single RA
+* Maximum of $10,000 for a single `Remedial Action (RA)|remedial-action`

 :::